Twila27/SimplerMiner/SD2/SimpleMiner/ReadMe.txt

 			7: Glowstone
 			8: Stairs (currently Slabs to avoid the less generic rendering needs of stairs)
 			9: Ladders
-			NOTE: extra blocks seen on HUD can be accessed via mouse wheel.
+		NOTE: below extra blocks seen on HUD can be accessed via mouse wheel, or pinch-zoom on laptop touchpad:
+      10: Lava
+      11: Red Sand
+      12: Mycelium (no spreading logic)
+      13: Netherrack
+      14: Brownstone
+      15: Portal
+      16: Gold Brick
+      17: Gravel
 		F1-F6 Keys: Toggle Debug Flags (other non-dynamic settings in GameCommon.hpp)
 			F1: Toggle Debug Info
-				Note: includes player selection ray.
+				Note: includes red-white line depicting player selection ray.
 			F2: Toggle Raycast Mode
-				Note: changing this affects raycast type used not only in block selection but also which is casted x12 in player preventive physics collision.
+				Note: changing this alters the raycast type used not only in block selection, but also casted x12 in player preventive physics collision as a box-trace.
 			F3: Toggle Day-Night Mode
 				Note: reloads all chunks' vertex arrays, causing slight lag.
 			F4: Toggle Lighting Test Texture
 				Note: will not show for loaded chunks until a block placed/broken in said chunk, or F3 is hit.
-			F5: Toggle Camera Mode (displayed top-right, note additional flycam "free spectator" mode will become stuck when player becomes stuck!)
+			F5: Toggle Camera Mode (displayed top-right, note additional "free spectator" flycam mode will become stuck when player becomes stuck!)
 			F6: Colorize Light Levels
+				Note: will not show for loaded chunks until a block placed/broken in said chunk to update it (or F3 is hit, updating all chunks).
-				Note to self: really cool visual results with F3 and optionally F4, esp. while loading new chunks with water because of how it
+				(Note to self: really cool visual results with F3 and optionally F4, esp. while loading new chunks with water...)
-				Note: will not show for loaded chunks until a block placed/broken in said chunk, or F3 is hit.
 			F7: Render Sky Blocks as Debug Points
 				Note: only adds debug points to be rendered if flag is initially true, can be set in GameCommon.cpp.
 			F8: Render Chunks via VBO or Vertex Array
 				Note: if the default isn't vertex array, switching to them will make all things vanish until a block is placed or broken (i.e. array is dirtied).
-			F9: Apply Simple Dot-Product-based View Culling of Chunks
+			F9: Stop/Start Applying Simple Dot-Product-based View Culling of Chunks (test via bottom-left "Rendered Chunk Count" debug string)

+How to Use: Mouse
-	2: Mouse: Look
+    Move Mouse: Look
 		LMB: Dig Block
 		RMB: Place HUD-Selected Block
 		Wheel: Switch HUD's Selected Block